 Control Record

 Title Policy for the Development and Management of Policy Documents (Policy on Policies)

 Reference Number GOV-004

-Version 3.0
+Version 3.1

 Status Final

-Author Head of Corporate Assurance; Corporate Assurance Manager
+Author Assistant Director of Corporate Affairs; Corporate Assurance and Information Manager

-Sponsor Associate Director of Governance
+Sponsor Director of Corporate Affairs;

 Team Governance

-Amendments Updated to ensure accessibility requirements met.
-Accessibility guidance included within paragraph 6.
+Amendments Updates to EIA template.
+Updated Corporate Assurance email address.
+Updates to Job Titles as follows: Associate Director of Governance to Director of Corporate Affairs; Head of Corporate Assurance to Assistant Director of Corporate Affairs; Corporate Assurance Manager to Corporate Assurance and Information Manager.

-Purpose To ensure that there is a process in place for the development, approval, implementation and maintenance of all organisational corporate policy documents
+PurposeTo ensure that there is a process in place for the development, approval, implementation and maintenance of all organisational corporate policy documents

-Superseded Documents Policy for the Development and Management of Policy Documents (Policy on Policies) v2.1
+Superseded Documents Policy for the Development and Management of Policy Documents (Policy on Policies) v3.0

 Audience All employees of the NHS Nottingham and Nottinghamshire Integrated Care Board (ICB) (including those working within the organisation in a temporary capacity).

 Consulted with N/A

 Equality Impact Assessment See Section 12 - Completed May 2023

 Approving Body Audit and Risk Committee

 Date approved March 2024

 Date of Issue April 2024

 Review Date March 2027

 This is a controlled document and whilst this policy may be printed, the electronic version available on the ICB's document management system is the only true copy.
 As a controlled document, this document should not be saved onto local or network drives.
 NHS Nottingham and Nottinghamshire ICB's policies can be made available, on request, in a range of languages and formats from our Engagement and Communication Team.
-If you wish to request this, please contact us via nn.comms@nhs.net.
+If you wish to request this, please contact us via nnicb-nn.comms@nhs.net.